akanalytics/odonata/docs/README.md

 See [Changelog](/docs/changelog.md)

 ## Credits
-A thanks to my sons - Freddie, Oscar and Hector - for assistance with graphics, some design ideas and testing the engine play.
+- A thanks to my sons - Freddie, Oscar and Hector - for assistance with graphics, some design ideas and testing the engine play; and Gabor Szots of the CCRL team for arranging blitz competitive testing.

 ## Links